bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

 ..
 WARNING::

-    If no YAML file is provided, the runtime will fail to generate provenance, and will automatically generate an ``ro-crate-info_TEMPLATE.yaml`` file that the user can edit to add their details.
+    If no YAML file is provided, COMPSs will generate provenance using as 'name' a generated uuid for the experiment.
+    Also, it will automatically generate an
+    ``ro-crate-info_TEMPLATE.yaml`` file that the user can edit to add their details for next time.

 As you can see, there are three main blocks in the YAML: